 ‘A promise is a promise.’
 Proverb.

-I never make promises that I do not intend to keep, so staying true to my word, one year later on 25th September 2013, I planted over 50 seeds from my original sunflower that I had been given by Bryce Courtenay.
+I never make promises that I do not intend to keep, so staying true to my word, one year later on 25th September 2013, I planted over fifty seeds from my original sunflower that Bryce Courtenay gave me.
 I put the pots in a semi sunny spot and watered them as needed.
 After a few weeks I was ready to pass this gift, a sunflower seedling onto others.

 Spread seeds of kindness and watch them grow.